 Also, if you feel unwell at any point during the fasting, you must stop.
 You may feel hungry, but you should not feel faint, or unwell or nauseated.
 This is not normal and you should not attempt to ‘push through’.
 I am not specifically recommending any fasting regimens, only trying to document various fasting regimens in widespread use.

 The world record for fasting is 382 days.
+Although we do not recommend fasting to this degree, it is a remarkable case history.
 This 27 year old Scottish man fasted for weight loss as he weighed 456 pounds at the start.
 During this time, he only took a multi-vitamin, and something called ‘Paladac’ which was vitamin C and yeast.
 Why on earth anybody decided that eating yeast was that important is really quite beyond me, but hey, this was 1973, when pet rocks and disco was popular, too, so there you go.
 By the end, he weighed 180 pounds, and remained stable for five years, at which he was only 196 pounds.

 He drank unlimited non-caloric fluids to prevent significant dehydration.
 At various periods, he did receive some potassium and sodium supplements, but not regularly and he was monitored by a physician throughout the fasting period to see if there was any deleterious effects on his health.